cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/features/filtering/index.md

 #### Filter on multiple fields

-The following GraphQL example shows how to apply a filter to a multiple fields, in this case 2 datetime fields.
+The following GraphQL example shows how to apply a filter to multiple fields, in this case two datetime fields.
 The SQL equivalent follows.

 ##### GraphQL {#003}